verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] This is where you dazzle me with your contingency plan
 - [ ] Following your heart is easy.
 Following your brain is tough.
 Especially, after years of following that (much smaller) third organ.
 - [ ] You may also call me 'the voice of the generation'.
 Many thanks.
+- [ ] Why does every app think they can pause my music.
+You are nothing and no one.